-Compounds in marijuana, CBD (cannabidiol) and THC (tetrahydrocannabinol) being the two main ones, bind two main receptors in our bodies and brains.
+Compounds in marijuana, CBD (cannabidiol) and THC (tetrahydrocannabinol) being the two main ones, bind to two main receptors of the endocannabinoid system

 Marijuana and Physical Performance

 For example, researchers at the Stanford Graduate School of Business found out in 1991 that the complex human/machine performance (participants were active pilots) can be impaired after smoking a moderate dose of marijuana, and that the user may be aware of its influence.

 The studies on marijuana’s effects on the human body are still unreliable and insufficient for making a definite conclusion about the matter.

-He says that, instead of slowing him down, eating cannabis edibles before and after the race enhances his performance and experience.
+Avery Collins, a Canadian ultramarathoner, describes running under the influence of cannabis as a “spiritual happening.”
+He says that instead of slowing him down, eating cannabis edibles before and after the race enhances his performance and experience.